Anatomy-Guided Vision-Language Learning with Angular Prototype Separation for Multi-Label Video Capsule Endoscopy Classification Under Class Imbalance: Results

-The training loss decreased monotonically from 0.488 (epoch 1) to 0.176 (epoch 5), while validation loss rose moderately from 0.203 to 0.411 over the same interval.
-This controlled divergence (a factor of $\sim$2.3$\times$ at epoch 5) stands in contrast to preliminary experiments without regularization, where the validation loss exceeded the training loss by a factor exceeding 15$\times$ within 8 epochs.
+The training loss decreased monotonically from 0.285 (epoch 1) to 0.114 (epoch 5), while validation loss rose from 0.070 (epoch 1) to 0.167 (epoch 5).
+Table~\ref{tab:training_dynamics} presents epoch-by-epoch performance.
+Validation mAP peaked at epoch 3 (0.2438); epochs 4 and 5 showed marginal decline with continued training loss reduction, indicating mild overfitting.
+EMA weights from epoch 3 are used for all inference.

 The OneCycleLR schedule decayed the learning rate from $3\times10^{-4}$ to $9\times10^{-8}$ over the 5-epoch budget.
-Validation mAP improved at every epoch (0.235, 0.239, 0.244, 0.253, 0.248), with the best checkpoint occurring at epoch 4.
+The controlled divergence between training and validation loss (factor of $\sim$1.47$\times$ at epoch 3) stands in contrast to early experiments without EMA and orthogonality regularization, where validation loss exceeded training loss by more than $8\times$ within three epochs.